 So I give you, without commentary, two "contrarian" views on SaaS and Cloud.
 Make sure you read the comments which are almost uniformly "contrary to the contrarian approaches."

-interview.
+First, on SaaS, the CEO of Lawson, in an interview.
 Central thesis: "SaaS model does not compute from a profit perspective."

-here.
+Second, the bits blog by David Gallagher in NYTimes here.
 Central thesis: (1) Millions of email addresses makes bad things more likely compared to ones corporate mail "address completion."
 (2) Live documents in google docs model have more potential for mischief.